Making Gingerbread Houses with Kids: Building, Bonding and Plenty of Fun

 Get inspiration for your creation

 The Gingerbread Village at the Sheraton Seattle Hotel features large, fanciful gingerbread houses designed and built by local architectural firms.
 This year’s theme is “Holiday Express.”
 Admission is free, and donations benefit the Northwest Chapter of Juvenile Diabetes Research Foundation.
-The display is open daily from Nov.
-20, 2012 to Jan.
-13, 2013.

 Where to build gingerbread houses in the Seattle area: